London faces tough budget challenges, says Coe

 LONDON London Olympic organisers face significant budgetary challenges in the run-up to next year's Games, chairman Sebastian Coe said on Thursday.

-The double Olympic gold medallist told reporters an assertion by the National Audit Office (NAO) that London's 9.3-billion-pound budget was under pressure was "blindingly obvious."
+The double Olympic gold medallist told reporters an assertion by the National Audit Office NAO.L that London's 9.3-billion-pound budget was under pressure was "blindingly obvious".

 "We will be living hand-to-mouth between now and the Olympic Games," Coe said.